Remote onboarding - how to make virtual onboarding a success

 Tips for virtual remote onboarding

-Due to the physical distance, virtual onboarding differs from traditional onboarding in some respects.
+Due to the spatial distance, virtual onboarding differs in some points from classic onboarding.
 This fact should also be taken into account when developing the onboarding concept and the different requirements should be considered.

 We'll give you a few tips to make remote onboarding a success.